radjavi/Specto/README.md

 # Specto
-This project was made for Spotify Ramp_Up Summer 2020.
+This project was made for Spotify Ramp_Up Summer 2020 and is available at https://specto.radjavi.se/.

 > specto - to look at, watch, see.
 [Latin]